malavolti/ansible-monitoring/README.md

    These files will provide to Ansible all variables needed to instance each server.

-6. Check the "```inventories/files```" directory to understand what files each server needs directory and provide them.
+6. Check the "```inventories/files```" directory to understand what files each server needs and provide them.

 7. Encrypt the monitoring configuration files with Ansible Vault (Optional: this is needed ONLY when you need Ansible Vault).
    Example for 'production' environment: